-- 1. Construct a sample of their own creative output (individual/group) - 2.
-Demonstrate an understanding of concepts related to the creative writing genres - 3.
-Execute their ideas/opinions through creative writing genres - 4.
-Develop ability to critique and edit their own work as well as others' - 5.
-Experiment with technology/social media/internet to showcase their works
+- CO1.
+Construct a sample of their own creative output (individual/group) - CO2.
+Demonstrate an understanding of concepts related to the creative writing genres - CO3.
+Execute their ideas/opinions through creative writing genres - CO4.Develop ability to critique and edit their own work as well as others' - CO5.Experiment with technology/social media/internet to showcase their works

-Note: This course will focus on the creative writing process.
+04 hours per week Total number of hours: 60 Note: This course will focus on the creative writing process.
 Thus, emphasis will be given to the written aspect of the course.
 Theoretical concepts, learnings, and innovations in the forms and fields will be imparted through praxis.
 Students will maintain a journal and submit a finale portfolio of their creative output.
-The editing aspect of the writing process

-(revision, editing and proof reading) is to be taught concurrently with the units, while focusing on the particular needs of the forms.
+The editing aspect of the writing process (revision, editing and proof reading) is to be taught concurrently with the units, while focusing on the particular needs of the forms.